-It is a saying and it perfectly goes with wildlife photography.
-When in wild learn the wild ways.
+It is a saying, and it perfectly goes with wildlife photography.
+When in the wild, learn the wild ways.

-As most of the photography is focused on capturing brief moments of behaviors of animals within their natural habitat, it really matters for you to understand your subject so that you can predict their behavior beforehand.
+As most of the photography is focused on capturing brief moments of behaviors of animals within their natural habitat, it matters for you to understand your subject so that you can predict their behavior.

-Obviously, the animals are not easy to become friends with and it won’t happen overnight.
-You won’t be able to predict for every species but at least you can identify patterns ingrained in every type and use them to realize what will happen next.
+The animals are not easy to become friends with, and it won’t happen overnight.
+You won’t be able to predict for every species, but at least you can identify patterns ingrained in every type and use them to realize what will happen next.

-It is familiarizing with the subject which makes all the difference as it makes you ready to capture the “golden moment” without missing it or blowing it while other impatient and ignorant photographers watch it fly by in agony.
+It is familiarizing with the subject, which makes all the difference as it makes you ready to capture the “golden moment” without missing it or blowing it.
+At the same time, other impatient and ignorant photographers watch it fly by in agony.

 It’s a watching and waiting game.
-So basically this ties in with patience as animals require patience to get familiar.
-A tripod would be very useful…
+So basically, this ties in with patience as animals require patience to get familiar.
+A tripod would be handy.

 Identify the “rules” and break the one that doesn’t fit in

-Every profession has some rules and so does photography.
-No matter what the genre there comes a manual of guidelines to follow.
-These are unwritten yet known to all and have become the foundation of excellent photography – regardless type, nature, or time.
+Every profession has some rules, and so does photography.
+No matter what the genre, there comes a manual of guidelines to follow.
+These are unwritten yet known to all and have become the foundation of excellent photography – regardless of type, nature, or time.

 So wildlife photography comes with its own set of rules that are certain to be applied for success.
 Their application makes Wildlife Photography.

-Thus, you need to memorize them and follow them in subconsciously to gain the ability to capture that brief yet spectacular moments properly.
+Thus, you need to memorize them and follow them subconsciously to gain the ability to capture that brief yet spectacular moments accurately.

-As now, you know the rules well you can break them where you know they don’t work.
-Push the boundaries where you can as extraordinary thing don’t happen within the boundaries.
-If you don’t want your results to be turn out as stock-standard images and common to the eye than you have to put in some extra effort and go beyond limits.
+As now, you know the rules well, you can cut them where you know they don’t work.
+Push the boundaries where you can, as extraordinary things don’t happen within the boundaries.
+If you don’t want your results to be turn out as stock-standard images and typical to the eye, then you have to put in some extra effort and go beyond limits.

-If you want something different from every other photographer than you have to be willing to break some rules and make some new ones like having eye contact with an animal or pursuing a wild lion.
-Sometimes a little risk is what add colors to your image and take it to a whole new level.
+If you want something different from every other photographer, then you have to be willing to break some rules and make some new ones like having eye contact with an animal or pursuing a wild lion.
+Sometimes a little risk is what adds colors to your image and take it to a whole new level.